PablloZz/rock-paper-scissors/README.md

 # Rock Paper Scissors Game
 Rock paper scissors is a game played between two or more players.
-In this game, each player simultaneously chooses either rock, paper, or
+In this game, each player simultaneously chooses either rock, paper or
 scissors:

 - Rock beats scissors;